andrekramer/erdna/README.md

 as well as functional, procdural and symbolic programming.
 What if the Web was programmable in a uniform but flexible syntax?

+The code was written in small parts over the summer of 2024 without AI input and is free for non commercial use.

 To clone:

 git clone git@github.com:andrekramer/erdna.git